 For years, Adobe Flash has been the standard of multimedia on the internet but its position has been questioned for security concerns.
-Websites have been heavily dependent on Flash for some time but rivals have popped up in recent years, leading a number of companies to change to HTML5 content instead.
+Websites have been heavily dependent on Flash for some time but rivals have popped up in recent years, leading several companies to change to HTML5 content instead.

 - Starting June 30th, 2016, display ads built in Flash can no longer be uploaded into AdWords and DoubleClick Digital Marketing.